 If your school doesn’t offer after care, or it does but you’re looking for something different, choices abound.
 For starters, many private, in-home daycare providers are willing to take on a few older kids after the school day is over.
 The U of I’s Child Care Resource Service offers a database the public can search to locate home daycare options in the area (you will need to create an account to do this).
 Getting your child to the after care location is the biggest challenge with this option.

-Several local day cares offer after school care for children up to age 12, with the benefit of bus service to pick your children up from school and bring them to the center.
+Several local day cares offer after school care for elementary schools with the benefit of bus service to pick your children up from school and bring them to the center.
 Centers pick up at different schools, so your child’s may not be on any given place’s route, but your child’s school bus may drop off at the center.

-Following are some local daycare facilities offer busing to their after care programs for children up to age 12 (did we forget one?
-Let us know!):
+Following are some local daycare facilities offer busing to their after care programs for elementary school children:

 - The Caring Place